Columbia Union Leaders and Members Take Mission Trip to Ghana

 - Felicia Twumasi

 Many groups and organizations visit Ghana, but none go to the coast, said Twumasi, who shepherds the Ohio Conference Columbus Ghanaian church.
 He says the region encompassing Cape Coast and Elmina had exposure to the Sabbath truth for more than a century.
-Literature about the Adventist message and then missionaries arrived in 1888.
-The people, many of them fisherman, were not receptive because their own belief system incorporated Tuesday as the day of rest, which is still true today.
-The Elmina coastline, usually dotted with boats and men on the shore pulling nets, was still and quiet on Tuesdays.
+In fact, literature about the Seventh-day Adventist message were available, and later, missionaries arrived in 1888.
+However, the people, many of them fisherman, were not receptive because their own belief system incorporated Tuesday as their day of rest, which is still true today.
+On Tuesdays, the Elmina coastline, usually dotted with boats and men on the shore pulling nets, was still and quiet.

 However, this area was chosen because of Blyden’s possible ancestral roots.
 Her grandfather, whose name was Kwamina, is believed to have family ties in Elmina.
 This connection meant something to the people.

-“It impacted the whole Ghana because they look at Celeste and she looks like a Ghanaian,” Twumasi said.
+“It impacted the whole Ghana because they look at Celeste and she looks like a Ghanaian,” Twumasi says.

-Across Ghana and neighboring countries, the people enjoyed the preaching and seminars on mental health, leadership, evangelism, marriage and family life and communication, he said.
+Across Ghana and neighboring countries, the people enjoyed the preaching and seminars on mental health, leadership, evangelism, marriage and family life and communication, he adds.

-The programs reached people off all walks of life, especially professionals.
+The programs reached people of all walks of life, especially professionals.

 “Cape Coast is where good schools in Ghana started,” Twumasi says.
 “University students were watching the program.
 University professors were following our meetings.
 When we do evangelistic series, it is not easy to reach these busy people.”

-The issues dealt with mirrored those in the U.S. from self-esteem, anxiety grief, abuse and more.
+The issues that were discussed mirrored those in the United States— from self-esteem and anxiety to grief, abuse and more.

 Finney said it was a blessing to see people take the counseling sessions to heart and begin life transformations.